muhammadarsal/boostai-sdk-android/README.md

 })
 ```

-If you want to locally override some of the config variables, you can pass a custom `ChatConfig` object to a `ChatViewFragment`:
+If you want to locally override some of the config variables, you can set a custom `ChatConfig` object on the `ChatBackend` object:

 ```kotlin
 val customConfig = ChatConfig(